-- TEN Capital runs a University syndicate which is open to all university alumni and affiliates including students, faculty, staff, and parents or spouses of alumni or students.
+- TEN Capital runs a University syndicate which is open to all University of Texas Austin alumni and affiliates including students, faculty, staff, and parents or spouses of alumni or students.

 - In order to attend a pitch session, angel investors must attest to accredited investor status.
 Non-accredited investors are welcome to join as members and attend all other events.

 Investors – $100